Before you touch or move the kittens, investigate whether they are really on their own.

 Kittens less than 4 weeks old: Click here to determine Age

 Check to see if the kittens are warm.
 This is more important than feeding.
 Never feed a cold kitten!
 If the kittens are cold, you will need to warm them up slowly.
 You can tell a kitten is cold if the pads of his feet and/or ears feel cool or cold.
 Put your finger in the kitten’s mouth.
 If it feels cold, then the kitten’s temperature is too low.
 This is life-threatening and must be dealt with immediately.
-Warm up the kitten slowly over 20 minutes by wrapping him in a towel or baby blanket, holding him close to your body, and continually rubbing him with your warm hands.
-A heating pad SET ON LOW wrapped in a towel works great if you have one.
-Make sure they are away from any drafts.
+Warm up the kitten slowly over 20 minutes by wrapping him in a towel or baby blanket, holding him close to your body, and continually rubbing him with your warm hands (a blow dryer is helpful when on low and used as you are rubbing the kitten but do not leave it blowing directly on kitten as it can get too hot).
+A heating pad wrapped in a towel and SET ON LOW works great if you have one.
+Make sure they are away from any cold drafts.

 Kittens must be warm before being fed.
 Feeding a cold kitten will kill it.
 You can purchase a kitten bottle at Petco, Walmart or just about any other store that sells cat supplies.
 Kittens under 4 weeks old cannot eat solid food and should be fed a kitten milk replacement formula like PetAg Petlac, Farnam Pet Products Just Born Highly Digestible Milk Replacer for Kittens or PetAg KMR.
 These brands are available in both canned and powdered formulas.
 We highly recommend the powdered type to prevent diarrhea.
 You can also feed goat's milk once they are older (DO NOT EVER GIVE A KITTEN COW'S MILK).
 Goat's milk is sold at Albertsons and most other grocery stores.
 If the kittens are very young or don't like the bottle, they may need to be fed with a syringe.
 Be VERY cautious when you feed young kittens.
 Do not turn them on their backs like a human baby.
 All four feet should be flat on a surface (like your lap) and make sure the milk does not come out of the bottle too quickly - they can easily aspirate and end up with aspiration pneumonia.
 Goat's milk or kitten formula must be pretty warm (not too hot) before feeding it to the kitten.
 Always test temperature on your wrist.
 Depending on age, feeding times vary.
 For example, if you have kittens less than one-week-old, they will need to be fed and stimulated (see below) every two-three hours.
 That means you will be caring for them eight to twelve times a day - for example, at midnight, 2:00 a.m, 4:00 a.m, etc. If the kittens are unusually small or sickly, they definitely need to be fed every two hours.